Really excited to be back here to talk engineering!

 1230 – lunch is usually at my desk whilst checking email, or on the way across to the hospital.
 I do try to get out for a walk or something but in Leeds it’s often raining so I like to stay indoors!

-1300 – I’ll spend some time in the laboratory – either checking things are running ok, or setting up something new to test.
-Most of the work I do is experimental, so I do spend a lot of time in the lab, but I do sometimes make computer models too (although I’m not great at those, so I do leave them to my better work colleagues)
+1230 – I’ll spend some time in the laboratory – either checking things are running ok, or setting up something new to test.
+Most of the work I do with our team is experimental, so I do some of my time in the lab, but I do sometimes make computer models too (although I’m not great at those, so I leave them to my better work colleagues)

 1600 – Admin – grant writing, assignment marking, report writing, planning!

 I guess the other thing I do a lot of is thinking!
 Working out how to tackle a problem, thinking about what I’ve just read, how I’m going to explain something to my students.
-I spend a lot of time thinking – including on the train to and from work.
+I spend a lot of time thinking.
 Usually I head home around 1730 – although sometimes my days can start at 0730 and not finish until after 7pm!